Both in the NICU and outside of it, we want to support you as you navigate the emotions and challenges of having a baby in hospital care.

 For more information about any of the above programs or benefits, please talk to your baby's nurse.
 In addition, we also suggest the below resources which are not Rush-affiliated.

-- CaringBridge.com: An online community where you can share the challenges, hopes and triumphs of facing a life-changing health event; members create personalized websites to communicate and update friends and family
+- CaringBridge.org: An online community where you can share the challenges, hopes and triumphs of facing a life-changing health event; members create personalized websites to communicate and update friends and family

 - March of Dimes: The leading nonprofit fighting for the health of premature babies; offers information about pregnancy, baby care and complications; hosts an annual fundraiser —March for Babies — in Chicago